Social Security Issues

 Foreign spouses and adopted children of Americans are often denied survivor benefits.
 (For more detailed discussion please see: Eliminate Deficiencies of the Social Security System (Feb.
 2015).

 ACA supports the bills for repeal of the Windfall Elimination Provision (WEP) and stresses that both the House and Senate bills need to insure repeal of the WEP for US citizens overseas who receive benefits from foriegn pensions which can trigger the WEP application of reduced benefits to their US Social Security benefits.
-The House bill HR82 has attained the 292 co-sponsors needed for a floor vote.

 Procurement of Social Security Numbers

 Sevicing for US citizens living and working overseas is managed through the Federal Benefit Units (FBU) located in US Embassies and Consulates worldwide.
 A cut-back and consolodation of these units has lead to reduced servicing; long delay times and lack of follow-up.

 Individuals who may have never obtained a Social Security number as an infant or when they were living in the United States, can do so by providing documentation to Social Security via their closest FBU.
 This information at times can be difficult to obtain or may not meet the requirements of the Social Security Administration (foriegn documents).
 Many individuals who need to obtain Social Security numbers in order to maintain foriegn banking services due to FATCA face long wait times putting them at risk of having their foriegn banks freeze or close accounts.